 Pain and Inflammation

-Across Europe, an estimate of 500 million working days are lost every year as a result of chronic and acute pain, with an enormous social and economic impact.
+In the whole of Europe, approximately 500 million work days are lost each year due to chronic and acute pain, with an enormous social and economic impact.

 Of the various remedies available for symptomatic pain treatment, nonsteroidal anti-inflammatory drugs (NSAIDs) have been commonly used for some time, and are indicated in a vast variety of conditions, such as muscle, tendon and joint injuries, backache, menstrual pain, toothache and headache.